+Most people are most accurate and consistent if they focus on the OB target (and not the CB) during the final forward stroke (see eye pattern advice).
 One exception is elevated-cue shots or other situations where tip position on the CB is critical (see the stroke “best practices” document).

 On the contrary, your eyes should be still and quiet when checking aim and alignment (see quiet eyes and reasons for pauses).

 This is not true (see dominant eye).
 What is important is finding and consistently aligning your personal “vision center” over the line of the shot (see vision center).

-A tighter grip is better on power shots.
+- A tighter grip is better on power shots.

 A tight grip will actually usually decrease power.
 The grip should generally be relaxed during the entire stroke, regardless of the power of the shot (see grip technique advice).

 Raising the body during the stroke into the ball is most definitely a no-no. However, most good players stay down during the stroke fairly well.
 Regardless, they often jump up as soon as they realize they hit a shot badly, and most good players know if a shot is good or not immediately after the hit.
 Therefore, when a commentator drops the cliche line: “He missed because he jumped up on the shot,” the commentator is usually wrong.
 Usually, a more accurate description is: “He jumped up because he missed the shot.”

 For intermediate to advanced players, most misses are probably due to aim and alignment errors rather than stroking errors.
 “Alignment” involves both placing the cue in the desired direction and placing the tip at the desired position on the CB.
 Also, when using intentional sidespin, many misses are due to an incomplete understanding of how to accurately compensate for squirt, swerve, and throw. (see aim compensation for squirt, swerve, and throw).

 Actually, a pendulum stroke, where the elbow does not drop and the follow through is not exaggerated, can be more effective for most people and most shots (see pendulum vs. piston stroke and elbow drop).

 The only things the CB “cares” about is the hit, not the stroke technique leading to the hit (see “type” or “quality” of stroke).

 It is true that the cue cannot be accelerated during a hit (because it actually slows down significantly during a hit, per the stroke acceleration resource page), but thinking this (“accelerate through the ball”) can be useful advice to encourage people to not be hesitant, to finish the stroke, and to create more speed into the ball (e.g., with draw shots).

 With most pool shots, where the cue must clear the rails, it is impossible for the cue to be truly level … the butt must be elevated at least a small amount.
 Regardless, in general, it is best to keep the cue as level as possible to minimize CB swerve (see cue elevation effects).

-Follow through puts more spin on the CB.
+- Follow through puts more spin on the CB.